krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 This insight makes available to us a powerful mechanism for generalizing about clue elimination.
 If for every remaining possible sequence for a row or column, the clues rule out _all but_ one or more values for a cell, we can resolve the cell to these values.

 That is, suppose we make a list of possible sequences not yet eliminated by our constraints, for a given row or column.
 Then suppose we filter this list according to which sequences are permitted by clues.
-We may not yet be able to resolve the entire row—that is, multiple sequences might remain—but if we find that _all remaining sequences_ show just a single value, for a cell, then we know that the cell in question _must_ resolve to this value.
+We may not yet be able to resolve the entire row--that is, multiple sequences might remain--but if we find that _all remaining sequences_ show just a single value, for a cell, then we know that the cell in question _must_ resolve to this value.

 We'll call this technique **sequence filtration**.
 How does it work?
 Taking the example from the 4x4 board we've been working with: